barstoolbluz/postgres-metabase/README.md

 The environment packs these essential tools:

 - `postgresql` - Powerful open-source relational database (PostgreSQL 16 by default)
-- `postgis` - Spatial and geographic objects for PostgreSQL
 - `metabase` - Open-source business intelligence and analytics platform
 - `gum` - Terminal UI toolkit powering the setup wizard and styling
 - `coreutils` - For macOS/Darwin compatibility